Noah-Bakr/Food-Waste-Help/README.md

 > Website Development with a Focus on Database Management

 The project focused on creating a robust website using Javalin, emphasizing user experience through Nielsen's Design Heuristics and attentive usability testing.
-Integration of Java for backend development, designed a 3NF database schema with attention to functional dependencies, and showcased our work through a structured presentation that highlighted our technical proficiency and teamwork.
-Our goal was to deliver a user-centric web application while demonstrating our skills in UX/UI design, database management, and effective project execution.
+Integration of Java for backend development, designed a 3NF database schema with attention to functional dependencies, and showcased our work through a structured presentation that highlighted the technical proficiency and teamwork.
+The aim was to deliver a user-centric web application while demonstrating skills in UX/UI design, database management, and effective project execution.

 <details>
     <summary>Further project information</summary>